Leanne Benjamin Awards 2022

 The dancer’s clothing must contrast with the background.

 Male and female candidates: barefoot, soft ballet slippers or in “Nu-pieds” (to protect the sole of the feet)

 3.2.
 Barre work and centre practice as well as classical variation

 Male candidates: dark tights and a fitted plain t-shirt (any colour)

 – no cut off tights, leg warmers or loose t-shirts

-Female candidates: white or pink tights and a sleeveless plain leotard (any colour)
+Female candidates: Pale or flesh coloured tights and a sleeveless plain leotard (any colour)

 – no skirts, practice tutu, leg warmers or loose t-shirts

 Please contact us if you have any questions

 Photo: Leanne Benjamin, The Royal Ballet, Jewels, Emeralds, 2007